Review: Parklife Festival

 Is Parklife good value for money?

 Parklife ticket prices

-There's no denying that the top quality lineup and the huge array of stages helps sweeten the deal – but there's only so many acts you have time to see over a two-day period.
+There's no denying that the top-quality lineup and the huge array of stages help to sweeten the deal – but there are only so many acts you have time to see over a two-day period.

 This seriously cut down our queuing time by giving us access to the VIP entrance, and we were able to make the most of the facilities in the exclusive VIP Colonnade – including shorter toilet queues, more bars and food outlets and the opportunity to snap photos with very minor celebs.

 Parklife food prices

 Frustratingly, you aren't allowed to take any food into the festival yourself, which means that you're forced into buying whatever is on offer on-site.

 However, there was a huge amount of food at Parklife; over a two-day period we only scratched the surface of what was available.

 Like all festival food, expect to pay more than you would on the high street.
 A carton of chips cost £3.50, while good ol' cheesy chips set us back a fiver.

 If you're looking for a more substantial meal, you'll be paying £6 – £10.
 We tried the gnocchi and the tropical pizza, both of which cost £8 each but were pretty filling.